bjatkin/KISSjs/README.md

 # BUGS
  - [x] Index out of range[0] with length 0 error when paramter node has no child nodes
  - [x] Instanced components do not copy child node parameters
+ - [x] Attribute parameters are no longer working in some cases
+ - [ ] Auto create dist folder if it does not exsist